 STATUTORY AUDITOR AND THEIR REPORT

-Pursuant to the provisions of Section 139(2) of the Companies Act, 2013 and rules made there under, M/s Ashwani K Gupta & Associates, Chartered Accountants, Panchkula (Firm Registration No. 003803N) were appointed as Statutory Auditors of the Company for the second consecutive term of five years, from the conclusion of 31st Annual General Meeting till the conclusion of the 36th Annual General Meeting to be held in the year 2028.
+Pursuant to the provisions of Section 139(2) of the Companies Act, 2013 and rules made there under, M/s Ashwani K Gupta & Associates, Chartered Accountants, Panchkula (Firm Registration No. 003803N) were appointed as Statutory Auditors of the Company for the second consecutive term of five years, from the conclusion of this 31st Annual General Meeting till the conclusion of the 36th Annual General Meeting to be held in the year 2028.

 The Independent Auditors' Report is annexed herewith and is the integral part of this Annual Report.
 The comments of the auditor being self-explanatory require no further comments from the Directors.
-Further, there are no reservations, qualifications, adverse remarks or Modified opinion in the Audit Reports issued by them in respect of Financial Statements of the Company for the Financial Year 2023-24.
+Further, there are no reservations, qualifications, adverse remarks or Modified opinion in the Audit Reports issued by them in respect of Financial Statements of the Company for the Financial Year 2024-25.

 SECRETARIAL AUDITOR AND THEIR REPORT

 The Board had appointed M/s A. Arora & Co., Practicing Company Secretary (Membership No.2191 and C.P.
 No.993), as Secretarial Auditor for five years from F.Y.
 2021-22 to 2025-26, to conduct the secretarial audit of the company, pursuant to the provisions of Section 204 of the Companies Act, 2013.
-The Report of the Secretarial Auditor forms part of the Board’s Report as ANNEXURE 5.
+The Report of the Secretarial Auditor forms part of the Board's Report as Annexure 5.

 EXPLANATION OR COMMENTS OF BOARD ON AUDITORS REPORTS